sohamm17/pipe_schedule/README.md

 Random pipelines are generated using UUnifast algorithm.
 All the dataset files are `pickle` files.
 1. `dataset_*` files are for uniprocessor and runtime experiments.
 2. `pipelines_*` files are for multiprocessor experiments.
+3. `watersdata_*` files are for WATERS 2015 Workshop paper dataset.

 Helper function files:
 1. `utility.py`: Some helper functions for utilization, RMS bound and other calculations.